Sun allergy: itchy and burning skin

 Do you have any questions about your health?

-Whether you seek advice on diet and exercise, coping with a diagnosis or a recommended treatment, we will give you expert and individual answers.
-Our health advisors will provide you with helpful information and practical tips.
+Whether you are seeking advice on diet and exercise, coping with a diagnosis or a recommended treatment, we will give you expert and individual answers.
+Our health consultation advisors will provide you with helpful information and practical tips.

+The symptoms usually appear hours or days after sun exposure.
 The skin can react to the sun in different ways.
-The following skin reactions are common in sun allergy:
+The following skin reactions may indicate a sun allergy:

 • A blister is a cavity filled with (clear) fluid.